CS-5004-Spring-2025/Project1/README.md

 ## Grading Rubric

 The assignment is worth 25 points in total.
+For criteria worth two points, partial credit may be awarded.
+For criteria worth one point, the solution must be completely correct to earn credit.

 | Criterion | Points |
 | --------- | ------ |